Finding Armstrong numbers can be a tricky task. Hence many interviews or exams feature this problem.

 Code: To Print Armstrong Number in Python

 There are various methods to check Armstrong Number in python.
-The above video explains only one method to check Armstrong Number.
-But you can find source code and explanation of different methods over here
+The above video explains only one process to check Armstrong Number.
+But you can find source code and explanations of different methods over here.

-But before that let us understand basic logic obtaining an Armstrong Number.
+But before that, let us understand the basic logic of obtaining an Armstrong Number.

 Consider a number 153.

-To check number is Armstrong or not, we will do the addition of all the digits raised to the power of a total number of digits in the Number, so in our case equation will be like.
+To check if the number is Armstrong or not, we will do the addition of all the digits raised to the power of a total number of digits in the Number, so in our case the equation will be like.

 1^3 + 5^3 + 3^3